AliRZ-02/ANCHorizonsBot/README.md

 - Thanks to [this Codota thread](https://www.codota.com/code/java/methods/twitter4j.StatusUpdate/%3Cinit%3E) in helping me develop a method to tweet with images in my program
 - Thanks to [All participating in this Stack Overflow thread](https://stackoverflow.com/questions/28218761/upload-image-twitter4j) in also helping me with the code required to tweet with images
 - Thanks to [Franzanaz](https://imgur.com/gallery/PX3xHx2) on Imgur for their Animal Crossing New Horizons Leaf Pattern which I repurposed to build images for the tweets
+- Thanks to [Eran](https://stackoverflow.com/questions/29193539/java-arrays-binary-search-multiple-matches) for their code to find multiple matches from a binary search
+- Thanks to Oracle for their Java Documentation which was used extensively in the project
 - All intellectual property associated with Animal Crossing New Horizons belongs to Nintendo